ansengarvin/weather-microservice/readme.txt

 INSTRUCTIONS FOR USE:
 1. Install the 'requests' module.
 You can do this by typing 'pip install requests' in Python.
+2. Run weather.py
-2. Write a 5-digit zip code into 'request.txt'.
+3. Write a 5-digit zip code into 'request.txt'.
 This service will erase it once it's been read.
-3. Wait for a response.
+4. Wait for a response.
-4. Read weather report from response.txt, and erase once you've stored it.
+5. Read weather report from response.txt, and erase once you've stored it.

+weather.py runs on an infinite loop, so terminate it once you're done using it.

 TROUBLESHOOTING:
 Problem: response.txt reads "ERROR: Invalid zip code."